Italian campaigns of the French Revolutionary Wars: Bonaparte's war

 Both sides were reinforced before Alvinczy launched another attack in January.
 Bonaparte defeated this renewed assault at the Battle of Rivoli, inflicting some 14,000 casualties.
 Then he surrounded and captured a second Austrian relief column near Mantua.
 Soon after, Mantua finally surrendered to the French, making it possible for the French to continue their advance eastwards towards Austria.
 After a brief campaign during which the Austrian army was commanded by the Emperor's brother, the Archduke Charles, the French advanced to within 100 miles of Vienna, and the Austrians sued for peace.
 Bonaparte's campaign, by threatening Vienna directly, was the trigger that led to Austria sending negotiators to Leoben to ask Bonaparte for peace with France.
 The peace treaty that resulted, the treaty of Campo Formio, also effectively ended the War of the First Coalition, as Austria was the main combatant remaining in continental Europe still fighting the French at that time.
+On 5 December 1797 Napoleon arrived in Paris.

 Campaigns in Central Italy (1797–1799)

-Napoleon's invasion of Northern Italy brought disorder in the Papal States.
-Under the Treaty of Tolentino, Pope Pius VI was forced to cede the Romagna region to the newly founded Cisalpine Republic, and recognize Joseph Bonaparte as ambassador of Rome.
-Following the dissolution of the First Coalition, a Republican Revolt staged by General Bonaparte and Brig General Mathurin-Leonard Duphot lead to the shooting of Duphot at Joseph's palace by Papal State troops.
+Napoleon's invasion of Northern Italy caused disorder in the Papal States.
+Under the Treaty of Tolentino, Pope Pius VI was forced to cede the Romagna region to the newly founded Cispadane Republic, and recognize Joseph Bonaparte as the ambassador to Rome.
+Following the dissolution of the First Coalition, a Republican Revolt staged by General Bonaparte and Brigadier General Mathurin-Leonard Duphot led to the killing of Duphot at Joseph's palace by Papal State troops.

-An apology was sent by the Pope on December 29, 1797, however it was rejected by the Republic soon after.
-Napoleon then declared war on the Papal States on for a second time, sending 9,000 troops under General Louis-Alexandre Berthier to occupy Rome and dissolve the state.
+An apology was issued by the Pope on December 29, 1797, however it was rejected by the Republic soon after.
+Napoleon then declared war on the Papal States for a second time, sending 9,000 troops under General Louis-Alexandre Berthier to occupy Rome and dissolve the state.